 - Oliver Wilcox Norton, 83rd Regiment, Pennsylvania Volunteers, 1861

 In the beginning of the war, large, cone-shaped Sibley Tents (similar to Native American tipis, which were the inspiration) were often issued for shelter.
 A center pole, sitting upon a metal tripod, formed the “foundation” upon which the canvas tent was placed and staked to the ground with wooden or iron pegs.
 In cooler weather, the center of the tent, right by the tripod and pole, often contained a wood or coal burning stove for heating purposes.
 The stove’s chimney reached up and out of a circular opening at the top of the tent, which was covered with an attached canvas flap in cases of stormy weather.
 In the absence of a stove, a fire pit was dug into the ground.
 There was one entrance to the interior, close to the ground, covered by another attached canvas flap.
 Navigation within this type of tent was tricky given the crowded conditions within it.
 A dozen, or more, men could have been sheltered in one of these, lying with their heads toward the canvas and their feet pointing toward the center (not unlike spokes in a wheel).

-Both the Sibley tents (and stoves) and the Wedge tents needed to be transported to campsites via horse-drawn wagons.
+Both the Sibley tents (and stoves) and the Wedge tents needed to be transported to campsites via draft animal-drawn wagons.
 It was due to their size, and the amount of wagons needed to transport them all, that led to the demise of these tents as realistic shelters for field use.
 They continued in more static camps throughout the war, however.

 Shelter, aka “dog” Tents, were small tents, made of cotton or duck, not canvas.
 They were open at both ends, and were so low to the ground that men crawled on all fours like dogs (thus the tent’s nickname) to enter them.